-- That registration, provisioning and subsequent use of an employee's PIV/PIV-I/CAC Credential is completed with certificate validation. - That each alarm is processed, annunciated on the Alarm monitor in text for New Alarm and Acknowledged Alarm, Cleared Alarm

-- That each camera is activated and video from each camera is displayed on designated video monitor.
+- Registration, provisioning, and subsequent use of an employee's PIV/PIV-I/CAC Credential are completed with certificate validation. - Each alarm is processed, annunciated on the Alarm monitor in text for New Alarm and Acknowledged Alarm, Cleared Alarm - Each camera is activated, and video from each camera is displayed on a designated video monitor.
 (Video surveillance is optional.
 See Appendix E for examples of optional video equipment.
-Subsequent references to video equipment may be deleted if not part of the requirement).

-- That each event that shall trigger video from a designated camera causes system to display video from correct camera to correct monitor; video camera is released as per policies established Security Specialist policy.
-(Video is optional, see Appendix E.) - The system shall pass a predefined Quality Control test
+Subsequent references to video equipment may be deleted if not part of the requirement). - Each event that triggers video from a designated camera causes the system to display video from the correct camera to the correct monitor; the video camera is released as per the established Security Specialist policy.
+(Video is optional; see Appendix E.) - The system shall pass a predefined Quality Control test